How to waste less this festive season

 Buy second-hand

-Check to see if you can get the gift you want second-hand at a shop or online.
+Check to see if you can get the gift you want second-hand at a charity shop, one of the Bristol Waste Reuse Shops or online.

 Make a list